-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022/23 academic year.

-Assessments during 2020/21 highlight the performance of disadvantaged pupils/PPG children was lower than in the previous two years in key areas of the curriculum and the gap with 'others' is widening and the outcomes we aimed to achieve in our previous strategy were therefore not fully realised.
+Assessments during 2023/24 highlight the performance of disadvantaged pupils/PP children was lower than in the previous three years in key areas of the curriculum and the gap with 'others' is widening and the outcomes we aimed to achieve in our previous strategy were therefore not fully realised (-5.4 Average Scaled Score FFT data).

-Our assessment of the reasons for these outcomes points primarily to the continuing impact of the pandemic, which disrupted all subject areas as well as the impact of staffing absence, recruitment and rendition, as well as overall budget cuts.
+Our assessment of the reasons for these outcomes points primarily to the continuing impact of the pandemic, which disrupted all subject areas as well as the impact on children coming into school 'ready to learn', on attendance, staffing absence, recruitment and rendition, as well as overall budget cuts.
 As evidenced in schools across the country, these had a detrimental impact on our most disadvantaged pupils.